Mastering Tmuxinator Commands (with examples)

 tmuxinator

-: Name of the project configuration to be used for starting the session.
+: The name of the project whose configuration is being used to initiate the tmux session.

 Code: